-Prerequisite: CHEM-1115 and MATH-1213 (or higher level math) with a grade of "C" or better or corequisite of MATH-1213 or higher level math.
+Prerequisite: CHEM-1115 with a grade of "C" or better and MATH-1213 (or higher level math) with a grade of "C" or better.

 Second semester of a two-semester sequence for science majors.
 A study of the liquid and solid states, solubility and acid-base equilibria, thermodynamics, kinetics, oxidationreduction, electrochemical cells, and complex ions.
 Also includes an introductory unit on organic chemistry.
-Lecture - 4 hours; Laboratory - 3 hours.
+Lecture -4 hours; Laboratory -3 hours.
 This course is normally offered in the spring semester and summer.